Evesham Township, New Jersey: Local government

 Evesham Township operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager plan 11 form of municipal government, as implemented as of July 1, 1983, based on the recommendations of a Charter Study Commission.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The township had first switched to the Council-Manager Plan B of the Faulkner Act on July 1, 1969 to replace the township committee government.

 The governing body is comprised of the Mayor and the four-member Township Council, all elected at-large in elections held every other year.
 The Mayor is elected directly by the voters.
 Members are elected in partisan elections to serve four-year terms of office on a staggered basis, with two council seats up for vote in even-numbered years as part of the November general election.
 In 2009, a change was approved to shift municipal elections from May to November and from non-partisan to partisan, with officials citing low May turnout and costs estimated at $50,000 to oversee the municipal elections.

-As of 2024, the Mayor of Evesham Township is Democrat Jaclyn Veasy, whose term of office ends December 31, 2022.
-Members of the Evesham Township Council are Deputy Mayor Heather Cooper (D, 2022), Ginamarie A. Espinoza (D, 2024), Eddie S. Freeman III (D, 2024) and Patricia Hansen (D, 2022).
+As of 2024, the Mayor of Evesham Township is Democrat Jaclyn Veasy, whose term of office ends December 31, 2026.
+Members of the Evesham Township Council are Deputy Mayor Ginamarie A. Espinoza (D, 2024), Heather Cooper (D, 2026), Eddie S. Freeman III (D, 2024) and Krystal Hunter (D, 2026; elected to serve an unexpired term).

+In October 2024, Krystal Hunter appointed to fill the seat expiring in December 2026 that became vacant following the resignation of Patricia Hansen the previous month.

 In the May 2009 municipal elections, Republicans Kurt Croft, Debbie Hackman and Joe Howarth were elected, with the three taking office on July 1, 2009, and giving Republicans control of the council.

 On March 6, 2010, Democratic Mayor Randy Brown announced he was switching parties to become a Republican, citing philosophical disagreements.
 That same year, he endorsed Jon Runyan, a Republican for Congress.

 In November 2010, the Republican slate swept the township's first partisan elections, with Mayor Randy Brown and Councilmember Debbie Hackman winning re-election along with newcomer Steve Zeuli.

 Deputy Mayor Joe Howarth resigned from the council in December 2011 in advance of taking a seat on the Burlington County Board of Chosen Freeholders, with his council seat filled until November 2012 chosen from among prospective candidates selected by the local Republican committee.
 In January 2012, Ken D'Andrea was selected to fill Howarth's vacancy.
 Robert DiEnna was chosen in September 2013 to fill the vacancy of Kurt Croft following his resignation.